loures90/users/README.md

         npm install

 Make sure you have MongoDB Compass in your machine.
 Then create a new Schema called 'users'.
-Then use the command
+Then use the command below to start the application.

         npm run start